In this section we check that some of the required tools / drivers have been correctly installed and configured.

 The contents may not match exactly but you should get the last line about breakpoints and watchpoints.
 If you got it then terminate the OpenOCD process and move to the next section.

-If you didn't get the "breakpoints" line then try the following command.
+If you didn't get the "breakpoints" line then try one of the following commands.

 $ openocd -f interface/stlink-v2.cfg -f target/stm32f3x.cfg

-If that command works that means you got an old hardware revision of the discovery board.
+If one of those commands works it means you got an old hardware revision of the discovery board.
 That won't be a problem but commit that fact to memory as you'll need to configure things a bit differently later on.
 You can move to the next section.

-If neither command worked as a normal user then try to run them with root
+If none of the commands work as a normal user then try to run them with root

 sudo openocd ..).
 If the commands do work with root